juanius67/eng270-dessert-glycemia/README.md

   * return-to-baseline indicators

 * `tables/sensitivity.csv`
-  Written by `--sensitivity`: ±20 % perturbations of fat, fibre, and protein per dessert with resulting peaks/timings/iAUCs.
+  Written by `--sensitivity` (this command will be described later) : A table with ±20 % perturbations of fat, fibre, and protein per dessert with resulting peaks/timings/iAUCs.
+This is essentially a *stress test* of the model, made to test if the simulator’s predictions remain meaningful even when inputs vary, highlighting which nutrients most strongly impact glycemia.

 * `build/env.json`
-  Environment metadata: Python version, NumPy version, OS, etc.
+  Here lies the environment metadata : Python version, NumPy version, OS, etc. Moreso used for bookkeeping than anything else; having this ensures that anyone reproducing results knows exactly what environment was used.

 * `build/build.json`
-  C backend build metadata: compiler command and file hash of `src/model.c` for traceability.
+  This the C backend build metadata : it is a compiler command and file hash of `src/model.c` for traceability.

-These are the **only** artefacts used in the final report; every figure or table in the report is sourced from these directories.
+The artefacts above are the **only** artefacts used in the final report; every figure or table in the report is sourced from these directories.

 ### Report